40 in x 37 in

 When driving between Colorado and New Mexico I would always time my trips to stop at Rachel Brown’s Weaving Southwest when it was located in downtown Taos to admire the contemporary tapestries.
 Little did I know that I would have the opportunity to take classes in tapestry from some of the featured artists including Robin Reider and James Koehler.
 James Koehler opened the world of design and color theory to me as well as tapestry techniques.
-I have also been able to study with Elizabeth Buckley with regards to design, color and tapestry technique.
+I have also been able to study with Elizabeth Buckley with regard to design, color, and tapestry techniques.

 I love sitting at my large Skannock Loom weaving “large tapestries” or using a Mirrix loom to weave a small piece.
 I enjoy showing my work in local shows and look forward to broadening the audience for my tapestries.